CPD/APC Credits: 10

 • What is needed prior to consultation

 • How to minimise risk of challenge

-"Oh my, this session on public consultation, delivered by The Consultation Institute is a dream session for a qualitative researcher like myself."
+"This session on public consultation, delivered by The Consultation Institute is a dream session for a qualitative researcher like myself."

 Karl Witty, Voluntary Action Leeds